 Connect To Putty

-You can use the topic about how to connect to putty for more details.
+You can use the topic about How to Use Putty to Connect a Linux VPS for more details.

 Pre-Requirements Of cPanel Installation

-Note: Before installing, I should mention that once you copied the commands, you can paste them by right-click inside SSH connection (Putty).
+Note: Before installing, I should mention that once you copied the commands, you can paste them by right-click inside the SSH connection (Putty).

 1- Update Centos 7